samirez67/samirez67.github.io/_posts/2016/2016-07-22-example-presentation.md

     **Unveiling the Enigma**
     Exploring the Legendary Lost City of Dwarka through Archaeological Investigations and Data Analysis**
-    ![Underwater Imagery by AI](/assets/up/1.jpg "Underwater Imagery by AI") *By Sami Areez and Yaakulya Rabbani*
+    ![Underwater Imagery by AI](/assets/up/1.jpg "Underwater Imagery by AI") *By Sami Areez and Yaakulya Sabbani*
   </textarea>
 </section>